Leonetto Cappiello - Father of the Modern Poster

 – Leonetto Cappiello

-Born in the tiny Tuscan coastal town of Livorno in 1875, Leonetto Cappiello was lucky enough to live close to, and associate with, many famous Italian creatives such as Modigliani and Puccini.
+Born in the tiny Tuscan coastal town of Livorno in 1875, Leonetto Cappiello was lucky enough to live close to, and associate with, many famous Italian creatives such as painter Amedeo Modigliani and composer Giacomo Puccini.
 He began his artistic career not by heading down the traditional path of art academies and salons, but through drafting quick and accurate caricatures of daily life in his hometown.

 These caricatures were gentle, thoughtful, and playful; much different than the mocking nature that is indicative of the craft.
-The works caught on quickly, and when Cappiello followed his older brother to Paris in 1898 they were the among the first of his works that he was able to sell.
+The works gained popularity quickly, and when Cappiello followed his older brother to Paris in 1898 they were the among the first of his works that he was able to sell.

-Cappiello went on to sell his caricature work to all the humor periodicals in Paris including Le Rire, Le FIgaro, Le Frou Frou, and upon this foundation he slowly built a name for himself in the advertising world.
+Cappiello went on to sell his caricature work to all the humor periodicals in Paris including Le Rire, Le Figaro, Le Frou Frou.
+This became the standard path for many fledgling artists in the Paris scene.
+It was upon this foundation that Cappiello slowly built a name for himself in the world of advertising.

 During turn-of-the-century Paris, poster art started to become a serious money-making venture and print studios began to double as agencies for artists.
 Vercasson, one such studio, signed Cappiello and soon he began churning out posters that were nothing short of iconic.